felgueres/birdseyeview/worklog.md

 Parcel tasks: extract parcel boundaries, land cover classification, crop type classifiers (using a timeseries of S2), veg indicators (NDVI, phenology, greenup, stress) which infers yield forecasts, change detection, crop management.
-Probably the least explored app is emb-based similar parcels finding.
+Probably the least explored app is emb-based similar parcel finding.

 12/6/2025 Sentinel2 is a free open source satellite data by the EU.
 Getting tiles is easy, resolution is 10meters per pixel, commercial sats give you 1 or